 Guild founders Joe and Sarah Bowman with "Evening Magazine" reporter Jim Dever at the Butterfly Guild's dinner and auction in January.

-Congratulations to the Butterfly Guild, which raised $70,000 at its 2012 Dinner and Auction Jan.
+, which raised $70,000 at its 2012 Dinner and Auction Jan.
 21. Nearly 200 guests gathered at the Brockey Conference Center at South Seattle Community College to enjoy dinner and bid in live and silent auctions.
 King 5 TV Evening Magazine reporter Jim Dever, pictured with guild founders Joe and Sarah Bowman, conducted the live auction.
 Featured auction items included a three-night stay at the Ritz-Carlton Kapalua in Maui and VIP passes to a taping of The Daily Show with John Stewart in New York City.

 The Butterfly Guild was founded in 2010 to support research into Shwachman-Diamond syndrome, a rare inherited disease that mainly involves the pancreatic, bone marrow and skeletal systems and can cause a variety of health problems, ranging from difficulty in digesting food to necessity for a bone marrow transplant.

 2011 Research Champions Guilds